bltinoco/bltinoco.github.io/all_collections/_posts/2023-07-10-curriculum-vitae.md

 # Curriculum Vitae

-<b>Bachelor’s degree in chemical engineering</b> in Brazil with a strong financial management background and a deep interest in transitioning into a <strong>4th Class Power Engineer</strong> role in Canada.
+<strong>Bachelor’s degree in chemical engineering</strong> in Brazil with a strong financial management background and a deep interest in transitioning into a <strong>4th Class Power Engineer</strong> role in Canada.
 Eager to leverage analytical skills, problem-solving abilities, and engineering knowledge to contribute effectively to power plant operations.
 Skilled with a technical expertise, safety-conscious approach, and unwavering commitment to efficiency, I thrive in dynamic environments and contribute to the seamless operation of power facilities.
 My diverse experiences underscore my ability to make valuable contributions to different teams.

-Fourth Class Power Engineer's Certificate of Competency Advanced English and native Portuguese.
+<strong>Fourth Class Power Engineer's Certificate of Competency</strong>
+Advanced English and native Portuguese.

 ## Key Skills: